 Architectural Technology is a two-year technical career program leading to an associate in applied science degree.
-Curriculum emphasis is on architecture, including solar energy and conservation, but courses in communication skills, social sciences, and humanities are also included.
+Curriculum emphasis is on architecture, including solar energy and conservation, but courses in communication skill, social sciences, and humanities are also included.
 Graduates from this curriculum may be qualified for positions as architectural aide, engineering aide in building construction, building materials and equipment salesman, specification writer, and ancillary professional services.

+First Year

+First Semester

 ATE 101 Introduction to

 Architectural Tech.
-I
+I 4

 ATE 103 Building Materials

 Technology I 4

 ATE 105 Computer Math for

 Architectural Tech.
-I 1 3
+I' 3

 ENG 101 Composition 2 3

-Social Science elective3
+Social Science elective 3

 17

+Second Semester

 ATE 102 Introduction to

 Architectural Tech.
 II 4

 ATE 104 Building Materials

 Technology II 4

 ATE 106 Computer Math for

 Architectural Tech.
-II 1
+II' 3

 ENG 102 Composition 2 3

 Social Science elective

 17

+Second Year

+First Semester

 ATE 201 Comprehensive

-Building Project I4
+Building Project I 4

-ATE 203 Construction
+ATE 203 Construction Problems I 4

-Problems 1 4
+Problems I 4

-ATE 207 Behavior of Architectural
+ATE 207 Behavior of Architectural Materials I 2

-Materials I 3

 Humanities elective 3 3

+numanities elective

 14

+Second Semester

 ATE 202 Comprehensive

 Building Project II 4

 ATE 204 Construction

 Problems II 4

-ATE 208 Behavior of Architectural
+ATE 208 Behavior of Architectural 0

-Materials II 3
+Materials II Technical elective4 3

-Technical elective 4 3
+recrimed elective

-1 4
+14

+1Students in this program may count this cou rea toward

-1Students in this program may count this course toward fulfillment of their mathematics requirement.
-2ENG 099, ENG 103 or ENG 130 may be used, under certain conditions, to satisfy this requirement.
-3Recommended elective: ART 110, MUS 103, MUS 104, PHI 105, or any literature course.
-4Technical elective selected from the following: ARC 205, ARC 206, ATE 205, ATE 206, ATE 210, ATE 221, ATE 222.
+"Students in this program may count this course toward fulfillment of their mathematics requirement.

+ENG 100, ENG 103 or ENG 130 may be used, under certain conditions, to satisfy this requirement.

+Recommended elective: ART 110, MUS 103, MUS 104, PHI 105, or any literature course.

+Technical elective selected from the following: ATE

+205, ATE 206, ATE 210, or ATE 211.

 The art curriculum is designed to provide the transfer student with a program equivalent to the first two years of most four-year college programs.
 Students following this curriculum can obtain an associate degree and transfer into most four-year institutions without loss of time or credit.

-In order to serve the differing interests and needs of the total student body, art courses with prerequisites may be taken without the prerequisites for humanities elective credit by non art major students with permission of the instructor.
+In order to serve the differing interests and needs of the total student body, art courses with prerequisites may be taken without the prerequisites for humanities elective credit by non art majors with permission of the instructor.
 Courses without prerequisites are open for enrollment to all students.

+First Year ·

+First Semester

-ART 100 Art Seminar 1 1
+ART 100 Art Seminar1 1

 ART 105 Introduction to Arts 3

 ART 110 Drawing I 3

-ART 121 Design 1
+ART 121 Design I 3

+ENG 101 Composition 3

 Mathematics or Science

 elective 2 3-4

-ENG 101 Composition3

 16-17

+Second Semester 16-17

-ART 100 A Art Seminar 1 1
+ART 100 Art Seminar' 4

-ART 111 [Drawing II3
+ART 111 Drawing II

-ART 122 [Design II 3
+ART 122 Design II

-FNA 111 I History of Art I 3

-Mathemat tics or Science

-elective 2 3-4

 ENG 102 Composition

+FNA 111 History of Art I

+Mathematics or Science 3

+elective 2 3.4

+elective

 16-17

+Second Year

+First Semester

+Elective 3

-FNA 112 History of Art II
+FNA 112 History of Art II 3

-Studio electives

-Social Science elective
+Social Science elective 3

-Elective 3 3
+Studio electives 6-8

 15-17

+Second Semester

-FNA 113 History of Art III .
+FNA 113 History of Art III.
 3

-Studio electives9 -11

-Social Science elective .
-3
+Social Science elective 3

-15 -17
+Studio electives 9-11

+15-17

+15-17